 Occasionally we also do extra events which may require an extra rehearsal or two.

-Full details of our regular meetings and any extra events are on the Meetings page.
+Full details of our regular meetings and any extra events are on the Orchestra's Calendar page.

 The Windsor Community Orchestra regularly performs 3 concerts a year.
 Each concert includes 5 or 6 orchestral pieces, and also features solos and smaller groups made up of members of the orchestra.
 These have been as diverse as a brass duet, an accordion solo and a jazz trio.